raspberrypilearning/welcome-to-my-world/en/step_1.md

 ## Introduction

-You are going to create a 2.5D game or what is sometimes called a first person view (FPV) game .
+You are going to create a 2.5D game or what is sometimes called a first person view (FPV) game.
 Your game will need to meet the **project brief**.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 A <span style="color: #0faeb0">2.5D</span> games use tricks to make a two dimensional scene have the appearance of being three dimensional.